LeeDoor/game_webserver/docs/http_api.md

 ApiHandler->>ApiHandler: checks validness of data

-ApiHandler->>UserDataManager: searches for a user with such login and password
+ApiHandler->>UserManager: searches for a user with such login and password

-UserDataManager->>ApiHandler: returns user or error code
+UserManager->>ApiHandler: returns user or error code

 ApiHandler->>TokenManager: creates session with current user